bmoar/resume/resume.md

 # Experience

-## OnShift, Software Engineer,
+## OnShift, Software Engineer
 7/28/2014 to python -c 'from datetime import date; print(date.today())'

 ### sysadmin

-- Improved reliability, security, and performance by using ansible to get snowflake servers under configuration management.
+- Improved reliability, security, and performance by using
+  ansible to get snowflake servers under configuration management.

-- Handled the Shellshock security incident and cleanup of compromised server.
+- Handled the Shellshock security incident and cleanup of compromised
+  server.
-    - Wrote a patch for bash and deployed to public facing vulnerable servers when the first Ubuntu-provided patch failed to fix issue.
+    - Wrote a patch for bash and deployed to public facing vulnerable
+      servers when the first Ubuntu-provided patch failed to fix issue.

-- To handle an increase in traffic causing a bottleneck with our webapp, deployed an nginx load balancer for the application servers.
+- To handle an increase in traffic causing a bottleneck with our webapp,
+  deployed an nginx load balancer for the application servers.
     - Increased uptime to 99%.
     - Allowed for rolling upgrades of the webapp,
       (not counting database DDL changes).

-- Designed and implemented flask app server environments and deployment process with python, debian packages and ansible.
+- Designed and implemented flask app server environments and
+  deployment process with python, debian packages and ansible.
-    - Allows for multiple flask apps to be developed and implemented quickly using the flask app server "template".
+    - Allows for multiple flask apps to be developed and
+      implemented quickly using the flask app server "template".

-- Deployed nagios monitoring with custom plugin scripts to detect common failures such as SSL grade, DNS and SSL cert expiration, runaway web processes, and external API failures.
+- Deployed nagios monitoring with custom plugin scripts to detect
+  common failures such as SSL grade, DNS and SSL cert expiration,
+  runaway web processes, and external API failures.

 ### build process

-- Wrote shell scripts and ansible code to quickly get dependencies of projects automated for multiple webapps.
-The shell scripts also had debian packaging functions to create packages for deployment.
+- Wrote shell scripts and ansible code to quickly get dependencies of
+  projects automated for multiple webapps.
+The shell scripts also had
+  debian packaging functions to create packages for deployment.

-- Writing python build scripts to use lxc containers and ansible to create environments.
+- Writing python build scripts to use lxc containers and ansible to create
+  environments.
     - Allows the entire app, including databases, celery, and other
       infrastructure dependencies to run locally in a container.

 - Container created with the same ansible code used to manage
   production, increasing stability of the build and deployment system.

-- Implemented binary packaging into the release process, improving reliability and speed of deployments while reducing risk of failed
+- Implemented binary packaging into the release process, improving
+  reliability and speed of deployments while reducing risk of failed
   deployments, since updates could be rolled back with an automated process.